ubc-library-rc/damage/docs/how_to_use_gui_damage.md

 For all versions of **Damage**, download the latest release for your platform from the [Github releases page](https://github.com/ubc-library-rc/fcheck/releases).
 Note that releases for all architectures are not available.
 Notably, there are no versions for Apple M1 processors nor ARM architecture at the present time.

 Ironically, **Damage** could check the integrity of your download by verifying its checksum.
-If you wish to do so (and it's good practice to do so), you could use the **damage** command line tool or another utility such as **openssl**
+If you wish to do so (and it's good practice to do so), you could use the **damage** command line tool or another utility such as **openssl**.

 ### For Microsoft Windows